project-ocre/project-ocre.github.io/docs/quickstart/firmware/hardware.md

 This guide covers building and flashing the Ocre runtime onto actual development boards.
 While simulated environments are great for initial testing, deploying to real hardware allows you to test your applications under authentic conditions and take advantage of board-specific features like sensors and networking capabilities.

 {: .note}
-Please refer to the "Building and Flashing the Ocre Runtime" section for your board in our in our [Board Support](../../../board-support) section for your boards name, as well as any additional setup instructions should you need them.
+Please refer to the **Building and Flashing the Ocre Runtime** section for your board in our in our [Board Support](../../../board-support) section for your boards name, as well as any additional setup instructions should you need them.

 ---